chakra-ui/chakra-ui/packages/layout/migration.md

 <Box>This is your box</Box>
 ```

-- [Link] Due to accessbility reasons, We're deprecating the `isDisabled` prop
+- [Link] Due to accessibility reasons, We're deprecating the `isDisabled` prop
   from link.
 A link should never be allowed to be disabled.

 - [Stack] To reduce the API surface, we're deprecating the `isInline` and
   `isReversed` prop in favor of `direction` prop

-- New components ✨: We've add new layout components such as Cluster, Spacer,
+- New components ✨: We've added new layout components such as Cluster, Spacer,
-  Center and Visibility
+  and Center.

 ## Improvements